rexrainbow/phaser3-rex-notes/docs/docs/ui-expbar.md

 - `rtl` :
     - `true` : Layout children from right to left.
     - `false` : Layout children from left to right.
 Default behavior.
 - `background` : [Game object of background](ui-basesizer.md#background), optional.
-This background game object will be resized to fit the size of label.
+This background game object will be resized to fit the size of expBar.
 - `icon` : Game object of icon, optional.
 - `iconMask` : Set true to add a *circle* mask on icon game object.
     - *Phaser 3 engine does not support nested mask*, uses [circle mask image](circlemaskimage.md) instead.